-DJ is telling me about this song I have to hear.
-Then JJ starts to throw the baby dolls at me.
+Son is telling me about this song I have to hear.
+Then daughter starts to throw the baby dolls at me.
 She says Barbie does not want them, you take them home, you adopt them.
 And in this pink mansion full of dancing dolls, wearing beautiful ball gowns in a rainbow of colors, Barbie is suddenly alone with no children.

-And I knew what my daughter meant because soon after, JJ was begging to stay overnight..she didn’t want to go to her father’s house.. she wanted to be with Mom.
-And as the clocked ticked closer to our good-bye, closer to bringing her back to her father, JJ became tough once more.
+And I knew what my daughter meant because soon after, she was begging to stay overnight..she didn’t want to go to her father’s house.. she wanted to be with Mom.
+And as the clocked ticked closer to our good-bye, closer to bringing her back to her father, she became tough once more.
 Sassy.
-Unpopular.
+Tough.
 Provocative.
 Just like Kesha.